modin-project/modin/docs/usage_guide/optimization_guide/index.rst

 Optimization Guide
 ==================

 Modin has chosen default values for a lot of the configurations here that provide excellent performance in most cases.
 This page is for those who love to optimize their code and those who are curious about existing optimizations within Modin.
 Here you can find more information about Modin's optimizations both for a pipeline of operations as well as for specific operations.

 Understanding Modin's partitioning mechanism
 """"""""""""""""""""""""""""""""""""""""""""

-Modin's partitioning is crucial for performance; so we recommend expert users to understand Modin's partitioning mechanism and how to tune it, to achieve better performance.
+Modin's partitioning is crucial for performance; so we recommend expert users to understand Modin's partitioning mechanism and how to tune it in order to achieve better performance.

 How does Modin partition a dataframe
 ------------------------------------